greenrobotllc/adserver/README.md

 13. Setup something like the following in cron (your path to artisan may vary): * * * * * php /var/www/html/adserver/artisan schedule:run >> /dev/null 2>&1
 14. If you are using less than PHP 7, after running the adserver for awhile, you may run into the problem with `zend_mm_heap corrupted` in your PHP log file, and no adserver pages load properly.
 This problem is currently unsolved.
 See below for more info.

+## Developer Notes
+Note for developers: I have set debug to false in config/app.php so this is ready to go for production installs.
+If you wish to debug, set this value to true.
+Setting it to true may cause your database password to be exposed if a connection error occurs.

+## Contact / Security Bugs
+You can use Github issues for regular bugs and feature requests.
+For security issues or if you have any questions you don't want to discuss publicly you can email me: andy@greenrobot.com

+## Facebook Discussion Group
+Join the discussion on Facebook about GreenRobot Adserver: https://www.facebook.com/groups/greenrobotadserver/

+## Twitter Updates
+Follow GreenRobot Adserver on Twitter: https://twitter.com/GRAdserver

+## TODO
+-Document iOS & Android sdk integration

+-I would like to add Facebook Audience network to this adserver.

 ## `zend_mm_heap corrupted` error
 After awhile, I was getting the error: `zend_mm_heap corrupted` in my php error log and the page was blank.
 I tried a variety of things, I will go through them all here.
 I edited my `php.ini` to include: